-32. We reaffirm our commitment to the principles and purposes of the Charter of the United Nations and international law, as well as to the strengthening of multilateralism.
+32. We reaffirm our commitment to the principles and purposes of the UN Charter and international law as well as the strengthening of multi-lateralism.
 We support the leadership role of the United Nations as the most universal and representative organization in the world, which is best placed to promote sustainable development.